jonahb27/donations/README.md

     - Pull changes `git pull`

-If you find yourself tracking node_modules `rm -r --cached node_modules`
+If you find yourself tracking node_modules `git rm -r --cached node_modules`

 6. In Terminal, run `npx hardhat run scripts/deploy.js --network ropsten` to deploy the contract on ropsten (note you can run the command with goerli if perffered).